vtomasr5/postgresql-patroni-setup/README.md

   - PostgreSQL
   - Patroni
+  - Consul agent

-and the pg01 will run also:
+and the pg03 will run:

   - Consul (server)
   - HAProxy